There will be some spoilers for The Lost Daughter in this review.

 The Lost Daughter is the first directorial effort by actress Maggie Gyllenhaal, who also wrote the screenplay based on the novel by an anonymous writer named Elena Ferrante, who has penned several bestsellers.
 Leda (Olivia Colman) is a professor of Comparative literature.
 During her holiday in the Ionian islands, she encounters a group of people on the beach.
 Among them is Nina (Dakota Johnson), who has a daughter. and her sister-in-law Callie (Dagmara Dominczyk), who is pregnant.
 Even if Callie is the one who actively approaches Leda, it’s the meeting with Nina and her daughter Elena that sparks emotions within Leda.
 In particular when Elena suddenly goes missing.

 The thing is that Leda has two daughters of her own who she didn’t bring to Greece, and that’s not the first time that she left them behind.
 Seeing Nina and Elena provokes memories from the past, which will come crashing in throughout the film.
-There will be what is usually referred to as flashbacks to a younger Leda (Jessie Buckley) and her tribulations with balancing her roles as a mother with her academic career.
-The question is if the scenes of young Leda illuminates who she is in the present time, and that is not the only question that the spectator is left with during the film.
+There will be what is usually referred to as flashbacks to a younger Leda (Jessie Buckley) and her tribulations with balancing her role as a mother with her academic career.
+The question is if the scenes of young Leda illuminate who she is in the present time, and that is not the only question that the spectator is left with during the film.
 All these factors point towards a challenging, complex work, or does it?

 That this is an ambitious film can be felt from the very beginning.
 Most critics seem to think that the ambitions were fulfilled in the final film.
 The Lost Daughter currently has a Rotten Tomatoes score of 95%.
 Many reviews express admiration simply for tackling the subject matter of motherhood with its ups and downs.
 When the pregnant Callie brings Leda a piece of cake, the latter suddenly says, “Children are a crushing responsibility”, following up with “Happy birthday”, and then walks away.
 The first of many awkward interactions that Leda has during her holiday.
 A pine cone falls on Leda’s back in the next scene, leaving a mark that wouldn’t be out of place in a horror film.

-The Horror of The lost Daughter
+The Horror of The Lost Daughter

 The horror elements in the film will be pretty frequent.
 The film is a Netflix production, but the spectator would be excused to mistake it for a FOX Searchlight film, seeing the ominous lighthouse shine into Leda’s apartment.
 In combination with the foghorn, the effect is not subtle.
 On top of that, the fruit in the fruit bowl is rotten, and then we haven’t even mentioned the dolls yet.
 When Elena goes missing, it’s Leda who finds her, but at the same time, she steals her beloved doll.
 Yet another object that brings back memories since Leda gave her own doll to her daughter but threw it out the window in anger after she didn’t take care of it.

-Elena Ferrante is Italian, and there were more than once where I thought of Argento’s giallos.
+Elena Ferrante is Italian, and there were more than once when I thought of Argento’s giallos.
 Gyllenhaal refers to one scene where she claims they were “playing with horror elements”, but the most horrific component in the film is the lack of subtlety.
 When a worm creeps out of the mouth of Elena’s doll, it’s difficult not to sigh in disbelief.
 With all these horror elements in mind, do they accumulate tension rather than being single moments?
 Alas, no, and that is not to say that the film never Colmanates on a narrative level, which would be fine, but even more so cinematically.

 Several components are as crude as the horror-like scenes already mentioned.
 As if the fact that someone named Leda is in Greece is not clear enough, during the introduction, Nina mishears her name and says, “Neda?” which forces Leda to repeat her name.
 There is no surprise when Yeats’ poem Leda and the Swan becomes somewhat significant in one of the flashbacks, including a professor played by the director’s husband, Peter Sarsgaard.
 Leda’s husband, who she leaves with the kids, is no Jupiter, though.
 We see him unable to satisfy Leda sexually in one scene, and he seems to have left the responsibility of the children to Leda.